Service Dog FAQs

 The Total K9 Focus Puppy Guarantee

 The service dog industry has an average wash-out rate of over 50%; ours is much lower.
 If you purchased the puppy from us directly, and the dog was to wash out during training, we have to start over.
 In that case, you are only responsible for the price of a new dog.
-We will repeat the training free of charge and find the other pup a great pet home.
+The service dog trainers from Total K9 Focus will repeat the training free of charge and find the other pup a great pet home.
 The timeline for delivery will extend, but there will be no additional training fees.
-You pay for a new dog and continue making your monthly payments as originally agreed upon, and we will prepare a replacement dog.
+You pay for a new dog and continue making your monthly payments or phase payments as originally agreed upon, and we will prepare a replacement dog.
 We are not aware of any other service dog company offering this guarantee.
 If you purchase or provide the dog, this guarantee does not apply.

 Q: